2017-2018 Dissertation Research Grant

 Important Dates & Deadlines

-The Finalist Competition was held on Tuesday, November 29, 2016 at 6:00 PM in the College of Medicine Auditorium.
+The Finalist Competition will be held on Wednesday, November 29, 2017 at 6:00 PM in the College of Medicine Auditorium.

 Currently enrolled doctoral students at Florida State University will be eligible to participate in the 3MT™.
 Graduates and master's students are not eligible.